-Clearly affirmative action needs to be jettisoned or retooled.
+Clearly affirmative action has long needed to be jettisoned or retooled.

 Afterword: A retooling may also be needed for Social Security, which, says historian/economist Thomas Sowell, “is not a racial policy…but economists who have studied it have long described it as a system that transfers money from black men to white women, given the different life expectancies of these two groups.”
 You can bet a retooling would have been done long ago if Social Security had been shown to be a system that transfers money from white women to black men.

 For an in-depth, scholarly analysis of affirmative action for women, see Chapter 5, “Women’s Rights v.
 Human Rights: The Case of Entitlements,” in Legalizing Misandry: From Public Shame to Systemic Discrimination Against Men, published April 2006.